dmp1ce/bisq-snap/README.md

 # Security Concerns

 When using any snap, the user is trusting BOTH the builder of the snap and the publisher of the snap.
-I provide checksums and signature files for the Bisq snap so the publisher doesn't need to be trusted, but the builder still needs to be trusted.
-Cononical will provide a build service so they will build the Bisq snap and at that point trust is only with Cononical.
+This snap relies on Cononical to BOTH build the snap and publish the snap.
+You only trust this repository in so far as you trust that the `snapcraft.yaml` file is correctly configured.

-To reduce the need for trust in both the builder and publisher, I provide the build and install steps below.
-Also look at the [Bisq release](https://github.com/bisq-network/bisq/releases) page which provides additional ways to install Bisq.
+To reduce the need for trust in both the builder and publisher, the build and install steps are provided below.

 ## Automatic updates